from a handpicked tutor in LIVE 1-to-1 classes

 What is Set Builder Notation?

 Set-builder notation is defined as a representation or a notation that can be used to describe a set that is defined by a logical formula that simplifies to be true for every element of the set.
 It includes one or more than one variables.
-It also defines a rule about the elements which belong to the set and the elements that do not belong to the set.
-Let us read about different methods of writing sets.
-There are two methods that can be used to represent a set.
+It also defines a rule about the elements which belong to the set.

-The roster form or listing the individual elements of the sets, and the set builder form of representing the elements with a statement or an equation.
+The roster form or listing the individual elements of the sets, and the set builder form of representing the elements with a statement or an equation or an inequality.
 The two methods are as follows.

 In this method, we list down all the elements of a set, and they are represented inside curly brackets.
 Each of the elements is written only once and is separated by commas.
 For example, the set of letters in the word, "California" is written as A = {c, a, l, i, f, o, r, n}.

-Here are some set builder notation form examples.
+Here are some more set builder form examples.

 A = {x | x ∈ N, 5 < x < 10} and is read as "set A is the set of all ‘x’ such that ‘x’ is a natural number between 5 and 10."